azevecaio/qradar-qid/README.md

 Move or rename config_example.ini and fill with your information

 ## Execution
 * python main.py
-* A sample data will appear to config that everything it is good.
+* A sample data will appear to config that everything it is good, confirm with 1 if everything ok.
-* Confirm with 1
+* See the magic!

 ## Autors
 * **Caio de Paula Azevedo Martins dos Santos** - [Perfil](https://github.com/azevecaio)